Department of the Environment and Water Resources, 2007

 Operation of the Fuel Quality Standards Act 2000

-The purpose of the Act is to regulate the quality of fuel in Australia to:
+The purpose of the Act is to regulate the quality of fuel in Australia in order to:

 - reduce the level of pollutants and emissions arising from the use of fuel that may cause environmental and health problems

 - facilitate the adoption of better engine technology and emission control technology and allow for more effective operation of engines

 - ensure that appropriate information about fuel is provided when the fuel is supplied.